2500 West End Ave., Nashville, TN 37232

 Many in Tennessee know that Nashville’s other moniker is the Athens of the South.
 In the years leading up to the Civil War and afterwards, the city’s progress was reflected – and informed – by the access to quality higher education for both whites and blacks.
 Vanderbilt University, Fisk University, David Lipscomb College, Peabody College, Ward-Belmont School, Meharry Medical School and others helped Nashville to prosper and grow even as other parts of the south struggled.

-As the city embraced its new moniker, government buildings and churches were designed in the Greek Revival Style, so as talks of design for the upcoming Exposition began, it was only natural to consider its Greek persona as the centerpiece for the upcoming Centennial.
+As the city embraced its new moniker, government buildings and churches were created in the Greek Revival Style, so as talks of design for the upcoming Exposition began, it was only natural to consider its Greek persona as the centerpiece for the upcoming Centennial.
 But a state and international fair would also need to celebrate the state’s accomplishments and worldly interests.
 It was an ambitious premise and would cost hundreds of thousands of dollars to accomplish.
 Could the city deliver on an international fair in the wake of the Panic of 1893 that had created a deep economic depression?
 The Nashville Commercial Club thought it was not only possible but necessary to boost the local economy, and when the local and federal governments failed to offer monetary assistance, the city put it up to a vote.
-A whopping 96% of voters approved the issue of $100K in city bonds, the county added a loan, and purchases of five-dollar shares issued by the Exposition Company became patriot duty.
+A whopping 96% of voters approved the issue of $100K in city bonds, the county added a loan, and purchases of five-dollar shares issued by the Exposition Company became patriotic duty.
 Soon the two railroad companies provided additional funds, and the exposition was on its way!

 We had little money, we had great courage; times were hard as flint, banks were popping and cracking all over the Union; every day newspaper columns were but records of bank failures and businesses being thrown into the hands of receivers.” — Tully Brown, Nashville District Attorney and one of the Exposition's champions, at the closing ceremonies.